QuadSpinner/Gaea2Docs-Reference/nodes/colorize/cluter.md

 You can use **Input Clarity** instead of interjecting an Autolevels node to the graph.
 {% endhint %}

-In this example, a @Flow is mapped by CLUTer to create basic texture map.
+In this example, a Flow is mapped by CLUTer to create basic texture map.

 ![CLUTer](../../images/CLUT-sample2.webp)